How we set your rent and service charges

 Which properties are outside of Welsh Government restrictions?

-Many of the properties Coastal own and manage are not defined by the term ‘social rent’ and therefore are not subject to Welsh Governments’ Rent and Service Charge Standard.
-This includes extra care housing, supported housing, intermediate rent properties, Welsh Housing Partnership properties, etc. These rents are set by Coastal and we have also capped increases well below inflation at 6.5%
+Many of the properties Beacon own and manage are not defined by the term ‘social rent’ and therefore are not subject to Welsh Governments’ Rent and Service Charge Standard.
+This includes extra care housing, supported housing, intermediate rent properties, Welsh Housing Partnership properties, etc. These rents are set by Beacon and we have also capped increases 2.7%

 Shared ownership, leasehold and ground rent increases are typically in line with the specified contract terms.

-There are around 200 residents who expressed an interest in talking with us about rents, charges and affordability in the 2021 resident survey.
+We regularly review our Rent Setting Policy and, in response to resident feedback, are now prioritising testing the affordability of rents against local income levels (called a ‘Living Rent’).
 If you would like to be part of this group, please call us on 01792 479200 or email us at ask@coastalha.co.uk and ask to be added.

 We are establishing a method for regular feedback from residents on service charges, to gather scheme specific feedback on flexible service charges.